Apple Digital Masters

 It is worth double checking with your chosen distribution platform if mastered files above 16 bit 44.1kHz are supported and you may find that some platforms will charge additional or escalated fees for dealing with the higher resolution file formats.
 Please make investigations before ordering files that have been mastered for iTunes.
 Generally speaking tracks that have been mastered for iTunes will also work well for high resolution, MP3 and site streamed releases.

-Example prices related to mastering for iTunes
+Example prices related to Apple Digital Masters

 - 1 Track £40.00 (inc £10.00 x 1)